Dynamical Boson Stars: Dynamics of boson stars

-The first simulations of boson stars with full general relativity were reported in~\cite{1999PhDT........44B}, where the gravitational waves were computed for a head-on collision.
-The general behaviour is similar to the one displayed for the Newtonian limit; the stars attract each other through gravitational interaction and then merge to produce a largely perturbed boson star.
+The first simulations of boson stars with full general relativity were reported in \cite{1999PhDT........44B}, where the gravitational waves were computed for a head-on collision.
+The general behavior is similar to the one displayed for the Newtonian limit; the stars attract each other through their gravitational interaction and then merge to produce a largely perturbed boson star.
 However, in this case the merger of the binary was promptly followed by collapse to a black hole, an outcome not possible when working within Newtonian gravity instead of general relativity.
 Unfortunately, very little detail was given on the dynamics.

-Much more elucidating was work in axisymmetry~\cite{2005PhDT.........2L}, in which head-on collisions of identical boson stars were studied in the context of critical collapse (discussed in Section~\ref{sub:critical}) with general relativity.
-Stars with identical masses of $M = 0.47 \approx 0.75\, M_{\rm max}$ were chosen, and so it is not surprising that for small initial momenta the stars merged together to form an unstable single star (i.e., its mass was larger than the maximum allowed mass, $M_{\rm max}$).
+Much more elucidating was work in axisymmetry \citep{2005PhDT.........2L}, in which head-on collisions of identical boson stars were studied in the context of critical collapse (discussed in Sect.~\ref{sub:critical}) with general relativity.
+Stars with identical masses of $M = 0.47 \approx 0.75\,M_{\max}$ were chosen, and so it is not surprising that for small initial momenta the stars merged together to form an unstable single star (i.e., its mass was larger than the maximum allowed mass, $M_{\max}$).
 The unstable \emph{hypermassive} star subsequently collapsed to a black hole.
-However, for large initial momentum the stars passed through each other, displaying a form of solitonic behaviour since the individual identities were recovered after the interaction.
-The stars showed a particular interference pattern during the overlap, much like that displayed in Figures~\ref{fig:soliton} and~\ref{fig:bin_new_eqmass_soliton}.
+However, for large initial momentum the stars passed through each other, displaying a form of solitonic behavior since the individual identities were recovered after the interaction.
+The stars showed a particular interference pattern during the overlap, much like that displayed in Figs.~\ref{fig:soliton} and \ref{fig:bin_new_eqmass_soliton}.

-Another study considered the very high speed, head-on collision of BSs~\cite{Choptuik:2009ww}.
-Beginning with two identical boson stars boosted with Lorentz factors ranging as high as $4$, the stars generally demonstrate solitonic behaviour upon collision, as shown in the insets of Figure~\ref{fig:hoop}.
-This work is further discussed in Section~\ref{hoop}.
+Another study considered the very high speed, head-on collision of BSs \citep{Choptuik:2009ww}.
+Beginning with two identical boson stars boosted with Lorentz factors ranging as high as 4, the stars generally demonstrate solitonic behavior upon collision, as shown in the insets of Fig.~\ref{fig:hoop}.
+This work is further discussed in Sect.~\ref{hoop}.